ThaliosAI/auto-pr/README.md

 [ Human Reviewer ] ──────> Focuses on architectural decisions only
 ```

 The Ruff and Pytest jobs run on GitHub-hosted runners.
-The PR-Agent job runs on the ThaliosAI self-hosted runner (`thalios-workstation-1`) which has local access to Ollama.
+The PR-Agent job runs on a self-hosted runner which has local access to a local LLM (Ollama).

 ## Adding auto-pr to a new repo